openid/Contract-Exchange-Extension/spec/draft-3/acceptance.rst

 * request_id

     * string(URI)
-    * Identifier to original Request
+    * Identifier to refer to original Request.